elidoran/chain-builder/README.md

   }
 }

-// for simpler functions there's no need to use either function params, just *this* function fn1() {
+// for simpler functions there's no need to use either function params, use `this` function fn1() {
-  // the initial `message` value is provided to `chain.run()` below this.message += ' there'  // makes `message` = 'Hello there'
+  // the initial `message` value is provided to `chain.run()` below this.message += ' there';  // makes `message` = 'Hello there'
 }

 function fn2() {
-  this.message += ', Bob'   // makes message = 'Hello there, Bob'
+  this.message += ', Bob';   // makes message = 'Hello there, Bob'
 }

 function fn3() {